 BrightFocus has an interest in the continued success of its investigators.
 At the termination of the Grant Agreement, if the Principal Investigator has been unable to secure additional funding for his or her laboratory, BrightFocus may at its sole discretion, and in rare circumstances, grant limited additional support to the Principal Investigator.
 Any Principal Investigator seeking such aide should contact the BrightFocus Scientific Affairs Department for full guidelines and must make the request prior to the expiration of the Grant Agreement.

-Patent and Intellectual Property Contract
+Intellectual Property Contract

 Budget Revisions and Extensions of Grant Period (“No Cost Extension”)